publishpress/PublishPress-Planner/readme.txt

 * Update : Optimize meta keys on Content Calendar, Board, and Overview by moving search to ajax, #1768
 * Update : Optimize plugin select2 script
 * Update : Remove jquery.inputmask.js and replace with custom function
+* Update : Update Calendar "Save" and "Save and Edit" to new button style, #1790
 * Update : Planner v.4.5.0 Translation Updates-ES-FR-IT, #1764

 = [4.5.0] - 09 Sep 2024 =